codesplinta/busser/README.md

 There are a couple of ideas that busser borrows from Redux and a few others that are not.

 - Reducers
-- Synchronous actions
+- Synchronous Actions (ONLY)
-- An evented store
+- An Evented Store

 ## Example(s)